 Q.When we talk about global warming we are also affected though we are the least contributor but we are the most affected.
 Glaciers are melting; Natural disasters like floods are increasing?
 What can be done to prevent such disasters?

-The global warming is affecting each and everyone on the planet earth.
+Global warming is affecting each and everyone on the planet earth.
 Global warming is the unusually rapid increase in Earth’s average surface temperature over the past century primarily due to the greenhouses gasses released.
 Averaged over all land and ocean surfaces, temperatures warmed roughly 0.85 degrees Celsius from 1880 to 2012.
 Temperatures are certain to go up further.
 There are many researches done by ISRO, other scientific organization in India & abroad on the Glacier depletion.
-According to some reports about 67 percent of the nearly 12,124 square miles of Himalayan glaciers are retreating at the rate of about 10-15 meters (33-49ft) each year, and could vanish completely in another 50 years.
+According to some reports, about 67 percent of the nearly 12,124 square miles of Himalayan glaciers are retreating at the rate of about 10-15 meters (33-49ft) each year and could vanish completely in another 50 years.

 We can do our bit to reduce the emission of greenhouse gases by taking certain steps such as: